pasever/webmachine/docs/Client-Refactor_0.7.md

   * API calls should now all be placed in the /common/utils/API.js file
   * Axios calls to the server will now include authorization header containing the user's id_token from Auth0.
 It can be found in req.headers.authorization
   * /client route now takes a query string expected to the the Client's _id (mongo).
 The route that is used to get this Client's Document out of mongo checks to make sure the user's Auth0 id_token also appears in the Document.
+  * Added URI utility functions which provide a redirect and the ability to parse URL parameters.